 This is so new ones can grow in!
 Prune off dead flowers or buds, and trim back thin or leggy growth to the last healthy split to encourage thicker greenery and new flowers.

 Watch out for pets and kids.

-If they’re determined enough, they’ll find a way to knock over, chew on, or dig up a plant—which could kill the plant, ruin your floors, and of course, result in a medical emergency or stressful vet visit.
-Consult the ASPCA’s toxicity guide before bringing any new plant home (including the ones in this post), as many are poisonous to cats and dogs.
-To be safe, keep all plants out of reach of pets and little ones who are not old enough to know they’re not for eating.
+If they're determined enough, they'll find a way to knock over, chew on, or dig up a plant—which could kill it, ruin your floors, and of course, result in a medical emergency or stressful vet visit.
+Consult the ASPCA's toxicity guide before bringing any new plant home (including the ones in this post), as many are poisonous to cats and dogs.
+To be safe, keep all plants out of the reach of pets and little ones who are not old enough to know they're not for eating.

 Use a big enough pot and plenty of soil.